With cameras gathered around him in the Everglades west of Miami, Gov. Ron DeSantis kicked off Florida’s 10-day Python Challenge.

 Last year, Mike Kimmel won an ATV for removing eight pythons during the challenge.
 Tom Rahill won $2,000 for removing the longest python, which measured 12 feet, 7.3 inches.
 Rahill also won for the heaviest python, which weighed 62 pounds and came with a $2,000 prize.

 This year, prizes for the challenge could run as high as $2,500.

 Year after year, more pythons are being removed from Florida’s swamplands.
 FWC had a record year of python removal in 2020, rooting out 35% more pythons than the previous year.

 “We’ve done almost 5,500 pythons removed from the Everglades since I’ve became Governor,” DeSantis said.

-He said the state worked with the U.S. Department of the Interior to access federal lands for python removal.
-South Florida Water Management District board member Ronald “Alligator Ron” Bergeron, speaking at Thursday’s news conference, said he thinks that has helped efforts to reestablish native wildlife in the Everglades.
+The state worked with the U.S. Department of the Interior to access federal lands for python removal.
+South Florida Water Management District board member Ronald “Alligator Ron” Bergeron, speaking at Thursday’s news conference, said he thinks expanding python removal efforts to federal grounds has helped reestablish native wildlife in the Everglades.

 “I think what we did, under the Governor’s leadership is working to develop a plan with our federal partners to get more access into remote areas, to work in the Big Cypress, to open up secondary trails in order for python hunters to get into somewhere around 100,000 acres for the Python,” Bergeron said.